code-for-coffee/rake_for_sinatra/README.md

 ## Rake for Sinatra
 A guide to using Rake tasks with Sinatra.

+#### Why Rake?

+* Rake allows you to create tasks in Ruby.
+* Such as creating a database, adding some tables, and dropping it.
+* You can also use rake to do many other things.

+#### Getting Started

 1. Build a Gemfile.
 Include the `rake` and `sinatra-activerecord` gems in your `Gemfile`.
 Then, `bundle`.
 2. Let's create a simple app.
 This can work for any application, though.
 Create an `app.rb` with:
     * `ActiveRecord::Base.establish_connection()`